How Do I Find Out About Contract Opportunities?

 How Does the SPD Work?

-If the procurement officer is using PCS-Tender or the SPD (Scotland) Word document for their procurement exercise, then they will set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.
+If the buyer is using PCS-Tender for their procurement exercise, then they will set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.

-If the procurement officer is using the online SPD (Scotland) Module on Public Contracts Scotland the above is not necessary as the relevant information is contained within this Module.
+If the buyer is using the online SPD Module on Public Contracts Scotland the above is not necessary as the relevant information is contained within this Module.

-If using PCS-T or the SPD (Scotland) word document, Procurement Officers must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.
+If using PCS-T, the buyers must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice.

-The procurement officer will then publish an SPD which is relevant to their procurement exercise and make it available for anyone interested in bidding for their contract.
+The buyer will then publish an SPD which is relevant to their procurement exercise and make it available for anyone interested in bidding for their contract.

-Bidders will complete and submit their SPD response to the procurement officer, using one of the three methods outlined above.
-The procurement officer will then assess the bidders suitability against the selection and exclusion criteria.
+Bidders will complete and submit their SPD response to the buyer, using one of the three methods outlined above.
+The buyer will then assess the bidders suitability against the selection and exclusion criteria.

 Will I Be Asked for Proof that my SPD Self Declaration is True?